bellcd/interview-questions/README.md

       1. TCP specifies that the client tell the server info about the message (ie, what / how many packets, etc...) it's sending, so the server can be assured it received all the packets of a message.
          1. **TCP is slower than UDP**
       2. UDP simply sends packets, without metadata about those packets.
 Use case is really games, where performance (especially of the system as a whole) is much more critical than dropping ceratin packets.
-2. Does a 2xx status code always mean the request was completely succeessful?
+2. Does a 2xx status code always mean the request was completely successful?
    1. 200-something status codes do indeed mean success, but not necessarily complete & utter success.
       1. 206 status means partial success (for example, perhaps 14 of your 15 database queries were successful)
 3. Do subdomains have unique IP addresses?